icrRick/icrRick/README.md

 - 🍞 [Bakery Shop Website (Spring Boot)](https://github.com/icrRick/TheBugs_BakeryWebsiteOnlinePayment)
-   💬 *"Converted into a RESTful API backend using Spring Boot, consumed by a React frontend to handle orders and user actions."*
+   💬 *"Converted into a RESTful API backend using Spring Boot, consumed by a React frontend to handle orders and user actions.
+Online payment with VNPay"*

 - 🍞 [Bakery Shop Website (Spring Boot)](https://github.com/icrRick/SpringBoot_BakeryShop)
    💬 *"Spring Boot application that renders views using Thymeleaf, passing model attributes from the controller to the frontend."*